NCAR/DART/guide/quickbuild.rst

      * compile the source code into the executable

-The Makefile is created using ``mkmf``, which maps out the dependecies between the source files.
+The Makefile is created using ``mkmf``, which maps out the dependencies between the source files.
 For more information on mkmf please see the `mkmf documentation <https://github.com/NOAA-GFDL/mkmf>`__.